hexojs/site/source/docs/templates.md

 </html>
 ```

-Every templates apply to `layout` template by default.
-You can specify other layouts in front-matter or `false` to disable it.
-You can even use other layouts in a layout to build a nested layout.
+By default, the `layout` template is used by all other templates.
+You can specify additional layouts in the front-matter or set it to `false` to disable it.
+It's even possible to build a complex nested structure by including more layout templates in your top layout.

 ## Partials

-Partials help you share components between templates, such as header, footer or sidebar.
-You can separate them into files and make maintenance more convenient.
+Partials are useful for sharing components between your templates.
+Typical examples include headers, footers or sidebars.
+You may want to put your partials in separate files to make maintaining your website significantly more convenient.
 For example:

 ``` html partial/header.ejs